 I'll admit, it wasn't a walk in the park transitioning to this confined setup.
-As much as I love my new apartment, it is tiny, and when I need to kickstart creativity, the same small room day after day can prove to be a challenging environment to do consistent good work in.
-That said, there is one aspect that I've found genuinely improves my work acumen: you guessed it, those 37 plants.
+As much as I love my new apartment, it is tiny, and when I need to kickstart creativity, the same small room day after day can prove to be a challenging environment in which to do consistently good work.
+That said, there is one aspect that I've found genuinely improves my work acumen: You guessed it, those 37 plants.

 Turns out, this sense of community I'm feeling isn't uncommon.
 Incorporating plants into the workspace —also referred to as Biophilic design—has proved it is beneficial to build a bridge between the indoors and nature.
-In a 2014 study that conducted three experiments in large commercial offices in The Netherlands and the U.K., it was discovered that "enhanced outcomes were observed when offices were enriched by plants."
+In a 2014 study that conducted three experiments in large commercial offices in The Netherlands and the U.K., it was discovered that offices enriched with plants improved employees' well-being and productivity.